 I was busy posting to Instagram this whole time, so before we knew it, it was time collect the champagne flute and prepare for takeoff.
 I always forget about the shoulder strap in first class (to be fair, the placement of Lufthansa's shoulder strap is not very noticeable when sitting down).
 Carolin came by during her safety check and buckled that strap in for me.
 The gentleman in 1A also forgot, so I was not too embarrassed.
 We pushed back at 4:13pm, 2 minutes ahead of schedule.

-I should note that 1A seemed much better for plane watching than 1K.
+I should note that 1A seemed much better for plane spotting than 1K.
 I did not manage to catch much during the taxi.
-I thought it was funny that most of the planes I saw were by budget airlines - an interesting juxtaposition with my current position.
+I thought it was funny that most of the planes I saw were of budget airlines - an interesting juxtaposition with my current position.

 We took off at 4:31pm.
 Again, because of how we were turning, the views from 1A were no doubt better than mine.
 Note that during takeoff and landing, the nose gear is directly below the first class cabin.
 You really feel and hear the gear when its raised or lowered.